mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

 1. what to do with null?
 1. get should return Optional ?
 1. what to do in case of collision? linkedlist vs balanced tree (threshold)
+1. thread safe vs not thread safe
+1. immutable or mutable?